-14.3.1.1 IA32_MCG_CAP MSR (Pentium 4 and Intel Xeon Processors)
+14.3.1.1 IA32_MCG_CAP MSR

-The IA32_MCG_CAP MSR is a read-only register that provides information about the machine-check architecture implementation in Pentium 4 and Intel Xeon processors (see Figure 14-2).
+The IA32_MCG_CAP MSR is a read-only register that provides information about the machine-check architecture of the processor.
+Figure 14-2 shows the structure of the register in Pentium 4, Intel Xeon, and P6 family processors.

 Figure 14-2.
-IA32 MCG_CAP Register
+IA32_MCG_CAP Register

-- Count field, bits 0 through 7 Indicates the number of hardware unit error-reporting banks available in a particular processor implementation. - MCG_CTL_P (control MSR present) flag, bit 8 Indicates that the processor implements the IA32_MCG_CTL MSR when set; this register is absent when clear. - MCG_EXT_P (extended MSRs present) flag, bit 9 Indicates that the processor implements the extended machine-check state registers found starting at MSR address 180H; these registers are absent when clear. - MCG_EXT_CNT, bits 16 through 23 Indicates the number of extended machine-check state registers present.
+- Count field, bits 7:0 Indicates the number of hardware unit error-reporting banks available in a particular processor implementation. - MCG_CTL_P (control MSR present) flag, bit 8 Indicates that the processor implements the IA32_MCG_CTL MSR when set; this register is absent when clear. - MCG_EXT_P (extended MSRs present) flag, bit 9 Indicates that the processor implements the extended machine-check state registers found starting at MSR address 180H; these registers are absent when clear. - MCG_TES_P (threshold-based error status present) flag, bit 11 Indicates (when set) that bits 56:53 of the IA32_MCi_STATUS MSR are part of the architectural space.
+Bits 56:55 are reserved, and bits 54:53 are used to report threshold-based error status.
+Note that when MCG_TES_P is not set, bits 56:53 of the IA32_MCi_STATUS MSR are model-specific. - MCG_EXT_CNT, bits 23:16 Indicates the number of extended machine-check state registers present.
 This field is meaningful only when the MCG_EXT_P flag is set.

-Bits 15-10 and 63-24 are reserved.
-The effect of writing to the IA32_MCG_CAP register is undefined.
+The effect of writing to the IA32_MCG_CAP MSR is undefined.